Log In

 Parents of children with asthma are urged to be ready to treat their conditions, including having their inhalers on hand.

-Open Airways said while students might be excited to return to school, close contact with large groups helped viruses to spread.
+Open Airways said that while students might be excited to return to school, close contact with large groups helped viruses to spread.

 It warned that globally, the start of the school year is known to bring a sharp rise in the number of asthma attacks and emergency room visits — a scenario known as the “September peak”.